 [John Bongiovanni] Like other Multics subsystems of the era, the record stock and scavenger each had a set of tuning parameters and meters.
 The idea was that you'd look at the meters and adjust the tuning parameters for any problems you saw.
 A more modern approach would be adaptive.

 So, for example, you could control the threshold in the record stock at which it obtained more free records, and the one at which it returned free records to the VTOC.
-The stock metered whenever it had to wait, either for free records or to get enough space in the stock to accomodate the free records it was being handed.
+The stock metered whenever it had to wait, either for free records or to get enough space in the stock to accommodate the free records it was being handed.
 The scavenger had tuning parameters that would control its speed and impact on the system.

 [John Bongiovanni] Given the complexity of the interaction of the scavenger and the stock with the running system, and the number of levels at which they were interacting, testing was a big concern.
 Test harnesses were developed that tested the low-level modules in isolation (in ring-4).
 These were followed by crash-recovery tests under high simulated paging and file system loads.
 We used the salvager to verify what the scavenger had fixed (I don't remember exactly how).
 Then we did extensive alpha testing on the MIT system.
 Part of this testing was running the scavenger all the time to determine whether it found problems that weren't real.